The Great Orangutan and Pygmy Elephant Project

 Please note, itineraries are subject to change and what follows is simply a rough guideline.

 Day 2 - Transfer to Sukau Village: After enjoying breakfast, you and your group will transfer by road to Sukau village, arriving at a local village B&B (your home for the next 9 nights).
-Drop off your luggage before joining a short health and safety briefing and spending the rest of the day at leisure: explore the local area, meet some of the villagers, or simply rest up ahead of your project days!
+Drop off your luggage before joining a short health and safety briefing and spending the rest of the day at leisure: explore the local area, meet some of the villagers, or rest up ahead of your project days!

-Day 11 - Visit Sepilok Orangutan Sanctuary: Today you will depart Sukau and transfer back to Sandakan.
+Day 11 - Visit Sepilok Orangutan Sanctuary: Today, you will depart Sukau and transfer back to Sandakan.
 On the way, you will stop at the Sepilok Orangutan Rehabilitation Centre and the Bornean Sun Bear Conservation Centre to view the morning feeding session.
 After lunch, you will visit the Rainforest Discovery Centre before heading back to Sepilok for the afternoon feeding session.
 After a busy day, you will be transferred to your accommodation in Sandakan for the night.

-Start Dates & Prices
+Durations & Prices

-To secure a place on this project, a deposit of $245 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.
+To secure a place on this project, a deposit of $245 is required at the time of booking.
+The remaining balance is due 60 days before your start date.

-Select a duration below to see the available start dates.
-All dates shown are currently available for you to join this project!
+Select a duration below to see the available start dates and book your place today!

 Duration Price